birkin/vector_search_experimentation/README.md

 As an aside, a while ago I watched a video of someone doing something wih sqlite, and the person was able to click right on the db-file and view it from vscode.

 Just did an extension-search, and there are a _bunch_ of such extensions.
-I just installed the free [sqlite viewer](https://marketplace.visualstudio.com/items?itemName=qwtel.sqlite-viewer), and despite it being read-only and having a subtle ad, am enjoying being able to easily skim the contents of the db.
+I just installed the free [SQLite Viewer](https://marketplace.visualstudio.com/items?itemName=qwtel.sqlite-viewer), and despite it being read-only and having a subtle ad, am enjoying being able to easily skim the contents of the db.

+---

+### Build the full-text search FTS5 table

+FTS5 is an extension for SQLite that provides full-text search capabilities ("FTS" for "full-text-searching"; the "5" is the fifth-iteration of the tool).

+In my iterative fashion, I'll copy the original table and then perform the update.

 ---